|Study type||Study Tier||Start Date||Duration||Course Contact|

 This is an advanced level course.
 Achievement at Distinction attracts 420 UCAS points.

-At the interview there will be a group warm up, some contact work, learn a short dance and monologues previously learnt prior to the audition.
-We are looking to see that you can work with other people, you can think on your feet and that you have tried to learn your lines.
+The audition will involve a group warm up, some contact work, learning a short dance and performing monologues learnt prior to the audition.
+We are looking to see that you can work with other people, you can think on your feet and that you have learnt your lines.

 WHO IS THE COURSE FOR?

 The BTEC Diploma is for creative and energetic students who require a good qualification in dance and drama.
 Students will need to be passionate about the area and be willing to try new ideas, explore and experiment.

 You will learn to work together.
 You will gain a greater understanding of the performing arts sector and the background to the performance work you see.
 You will also increase your skills (dance, drama, acting and singing) and learn to make creative and innovate theatre.

 Learn and rehearse in our purpose-built Dance Studio.